 In 2020 the Biden White House named Elizondo social secretary.
-He was the first LGBTQ person appointed to President

 Biden's staff and is only the second man to hold the position.
 He came to the role with more experience than anyone before him.
 His responsibilities include impeccably hosting and entertaining the world's most powerful people.